Our Team

 Deidra Ewing

-Project Director, Texas Project
+Program Director, Texas Project

 Ewing is the Project Director for the Texas Project.
 She is the ongoing point person for EBA's goal of ensuring quality services to MST programs in Texas.
 She is a proud graduate of Sam Houston State University and Prairie View, M University.
 Her professional career includes 17+ years of advocacy for at risk youth and families within the Harris County Juvenile Probation Department.
 Deidra's experience includes years of court, field, family therapy, sub-acute hospitalization facilitation, program management, supervisory leadership, authorship, and has been recognized in the Houston community as one of Houston's Women History Makers.
 Ewing has successfully assisted in launching 7 MST Teams across the state and is in the process of assisting several more.